 Paperwork with information on your dog can be extremely important.
 Vaccination status, medical history of past illnesses, and information on current illnesses should all be included.
 If your pet is on any sort of medication, this should be written down along with a list of side effects and drugs that should not be mixed.

 Phone numbers and directions to your veterinary clinic, as well as the nearest emergency clinic, can also be useful in a crisis.
 The pet poison hotline is a 24-hour animal poison control call center for pet owners dealing with a poisoned pet.
 In some cases, you may not be around at the time of crisis.
 Leave important emergency contact information in the kit with backup numbers that can be used.

 If you love the great outdoors, chances are you go on plenty of adventures outside of the house with your dog.
 It can be tricky to remember the essentials to take on a hiking trip!
 A smaller first aid kit can be kept inside your car for situations that may arise away from the home.
-In addition, dogs who go hunting, hiking, or camping, should have first aid supplies packed in your backpack in case of an emergency when you’re far from veterinary care.
+In addition, owners of dogs who go hunting, hiking, or camping should have first aid supplies packed in their backpacks in case of an emergency when they're far from veterinary care.

 The Next Steps

 Having a stocked first aid kit is only the first step to prepare for emergencies that may arise with your pet.
 Read books on animal first aid so you can use the items in your kit effectively.
 Sign up for an animal first aid class at a local community college or veterinary clinic so you can develop hands-on skills.
 There are also some incredibly useful phone apps, such as the Pet First Aid App by the American Red Cross, which can be downloaded on your phone.

 Remember that your pets rely on you to keep them safe and healthy, so guarantee that you are prepared for disaster and keep your kit updated.

 And don't forget to print our first aid checklist!